ssvlabs/ssv-network/README.md

    */
   function addOperator(string memory _name, string _pubkey, address _paymentAddress) public {
 ```
-It stores into the storage the operator data with unque `_pubkey` validation.
+It stores operator data with unque `_pubkey` validation into a blockchain storage.

 ### Fire event when operator is added
 ```sh